jeskodes/word-scramble/README.md

 </p>
 <br>

-- I carried out research into word game apps.
+Features of Conundra:
+- Select three different levels: Practice, Easy, Hard.
+- Gameplay: Buttos to scramble the word again, pass, start again.
+Scoreboard at the end showing correct and incorrect guesses.

+#### Design Research
-- I researched both the functionality and the gameplay.
+- I researched word game apps to get ideas for layout and colour palettes.
-- The two main apps I was interested in were:
+- The main findings were that the apps used two - three colours, usually one being white and green was a common main colour.
+- Astra Wordsearch and Wordle are two examples:

 - I carried out research into website layouts that emphasised the use of images.
 - I discussed the project with the photographer to get ideas for the content of the photography workshops.